Wa1t5/useless-overlay/README.md

 Fixed compiler check and filter libc++ flag

 ### gui-libs/xdg-desktop-portal-hyprland
-Clone of xdg-desktop-wlr modified to build and install xdg-desktop-portal-wlr
+Clone of xdg-desktop-wlr modified to build and install xdg-desktop-portal-hyprland